Contents

 Edit module

-Slide the module to the left and tap on the blue pencil symbol to edit.
+Move the module to the left and tap the blue pencil icon to name the module.

-To delete a module, tap the red trash can icon.
+To delete a module, tap the red recycle bin icon.

-To duplicate a module within the procedure, click on the yellow sharing symbol.
+To duplicate a module within the procedure, click on the yellow sharing icon.

-To duplicate a module to another procedure, click on the black sharing icon and select the procedure from the following popup.
+To duplicate a module in another procedure, click on the black sharing icon and select the procedure from the following pop-up.

 Module Type